 Following a traumatic induction of labor, an epidural placed too late for relief, and a forceful extraction of her baby, Harkins was horrified to realize that the family doctor she’d carefully chosen to attend her birth was giving her a “husband stitch.”

-A husband stitch, or daddy stitch, is an extra stitch given during the repair process after a vaginal birth, supposedly to tighten the vagina for increased pleasure of a male sexual partner.
+A husband stitch, or daddy stitch, is an extra stitch given during the repair process, known as an episiotomy, following a vaginal birth.
+The extra stitch supposedly tightens the vagina to increase sexual pleasure for a male partner.

 Is it a myth?
 A hurtful joke?
 An urban legend?
 A combination of hearsay, misunderstanding, and chauvinist attitudes?
 To some, the very idea of a husband stitch is a silly notion, not at all based in the reality of care.

-The proof is in women’s words.
+The proof that the “husband stitch” is much more than a childbirth myth is in women’s words.
 Or sometimes, it’s sewn into their bodies.
+These women have shared their stories as anecdotes, whispered as warnings.

-Angela Sanford, a 36-year-old mom from Fort Mill, South Carolina, received a husband stitch when she gave birth to her first child in 2008.
+Angela Sanford, a 36-year-old mom from Fort Mill, SC, received a husband stitch when she gave birth to her first child in 2008.

 She didn’t find out until five years later, after years of “excruciating” pain during sex.